craftweg/website/priv/posts/2019-02-02-tuist-motivations.md

 ---
 title: The motivations behind building Tuist
-excerpt: Tuist is my most beloved open source project.
+description: Tuist is my most beloved open source project.
 In this blog post I touch on the motivations that led me to build it.
 categories: [tuist, xcodeproje, xcodegen]
 ---